lumen112015/becoming/src/posts/the_speed_of_synchronicity.md

 ### ⚡ Attunement Speeds the Feedback

 Presence shortens the distance between signal and awareness.
-When our energy is scattered, the universe has to speak louder—through detours or delays.
+When our energy is scattered, the universe has to speak louder, through detours or delays.
 When we’re centered, even a whisper reaches us.

 The field doesn’t change; *we do.*